Solar eclipse of August 23, 2044: Path

-A partial solar eclipse will be visible in Siberia in the morning of August 23, and throughout western Canada and United States until sunset on August 22.
+Even though the date of the eclipse is widely listed as August 23 among sources, nearly the entire path of totality in the United States and Canada actually sees the whole event on August 22.
+A partial solar eclipse will be visible in Siberia in the morning hours of August 23.

 The greatest duration of the total eclipse will be observed in the Northwest Territories, approximately 60 miles southeast of Great Bear Lake.